Universal Translation Services

 In most states, non-recordable documents (such as foreign passports, driver’s license, insurance card, or green cards) get their certified true copy by the notary public.

-On the other hand, the recordable documents or vital records, which include different types of documents like Birth Certificates, Marriage Licenses, death certificates, Original Passports, Visas, Power of attorney, or court-issued documents, are usually obtained directly from the authorities.
-Other corporate documents such as articles of incorporation get the certificate of formation, and good standing receives the certificate of status now from the state.
+On the other hand, recordable documents or vital records, which include different types of papers like Birth Certificates, Marriage Licenses, death certificates, Original Passports, Visas, Power of attorney, or court-issued documents, are usually obtained directly from the authorities.
+Other corporate documents such as articles of incorporation, the certificate of formation, and good standing receive the certificate of status from the state.
 There is no need to certify their true copy by a notary.

-A person can get a certified true copy of their by asking a person or agency to sign it.
-Usually, the person who signs the document is an authorized person; they might be Notaries, government employees, or Chartered Accountants.
+A person can get a certified true copy by asking a person or agency to sign it.
+Usually, the person who signs the document is authorized; they might be Notaries, government employees, or Chartered Accountants.
 However, the authorized person may vary according to the country.
-Sometimes they are authorized by the legislation to certify the copy, such as a court clerk, public notary, or solicitor.
-While in other countries, such as the UK or South Africa, only authorized post office staff is allowed to certify the document.
+Sometimes, they are authorized by the legislation to certify the copy, such as a court clerk, public notary, or solicitor.
+While in other countries, such as the UK or South Africa, only authorized post office staff can certify the document.

 true copy certification